realworldocaml/book/en/02-guided-tour.md

 - : int list = [5; 4; 1]
 ```

-`List.map` takes two arguments: a list, and a function for
+`List.map` takes two arguments: a list and a function for transforming
-transforming the elements of that list.
-Note that `List.map` creates
+the elements of that list.
+Note that `List.map` creates a new list
-a new list and does not modify the original.
+and does not modify the original.

 In this example, the function `String.length` is passed under the
 _labeled argument_ `~f`.
 Labels allow you to specify function